joelnish/double-edge-swap-mcmc/README.md

 ## How to Cite

-If this code is utilized in work contributing to a academic publication please cite the associated paper [1].
+If this code is utilized in work contributing to an academic publication please cite the associated paper [1].

 ## Included